What is a Credit Card, Charge Card or Debit Card?

 What happens if I lose my PIN?

+If you lose the PIN get in touch with the bank ASAP.
+The bank will replace your credit card and issue a new PIN.
 This replacement process comes at a cost and gets billed in your next statement.

 What is late payment fee?